The Citizens’ Initiative Review in Oregon

 The Oregon CIR Commission

-During the 2011 Legislative Session, the Oregon Legislature passed House Bill 2634 which created an independent commission to oversee and conduct the Citizens’ Initiative Review (CIR) in Oregon.
+During the 2011 Legislative Session, the Oregon Legislature passed House Bill 2634 which created a commission to oversee and conduct the Citizens’ Initiative Review (CIR) in Oregon.
 The CIR Commission is the official authority on how the CIR works, how it is administered, and what measures are selected for review.
 Oregon is the first state in the nation to adopt this innovative policy into law.

 To learn more about the CIR Commission, please visit oregon.gov/CIRC.